 Is 7 Days Really Enough for Portugal?

-The honest answer is that seven days is the perfect “appetizer” to Portugal’s rich culture and landscapes.
-It’s enough time to fall in love with the country but not nearly enough to see everything.
-The single biggest mistake first-time visitors make is trying to do too much—cramming Lisbon, Porto, AND the southern Algarve coast into one week creates a rushed, surface-level trip spent mostly in transit.
+Seven days is the perfect appetizer to the rich culture and landscapes of the country, but it is not nearly enough to see everything.
+The single biggest mistake first-time visitors make is trying to cram too much in.
+Trying to squeeze Lisbon, Porto, and the southern Algarve coast into one week creates a rushed, surface-level trip spent mostly in transit.

-However, some travelers find the pace between two major cities can feel rushed, especially during peak season when attractions are crowded.
-The alternative Algarve-focused itinerary works better for those seeking relaxation over cultural immersion.
+This is especially true during peak season when attractions are severely crowded and lines are long.
+The alternative itinerary focused entirely on the beaches down south works much better for those seeking pure relaxation over deep cultural immersion.

 the perfect 7 day portugal itinerary for first timers